OpenCode Docker

 Model Profiles

-Switch models via --profile flag:
+Switch models via the wrapper --ocd-profile flag:

 ./ocd # Use default OpenAI models

-./ocd --profile minimax # Use MiniMax models
+./ocd --ocd-profile minimax # Use MiniMax models

 Available profiles: